marc-mccarthy/map-filter-search/README.md

 ![Map Filter Search Demo](./demo/demo.gif)

-In collaborating with my friend [Pete](https://github.com/Pete-Hall), I had the opportunity to learn more about how [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) works in JavaScript.
+In collaboration with my friend [Pete](https://github.com/Pete-Hall), I had the opportunity to learn more about how [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) works in JavaScript.
 I put together a little POC application to try and put to use what we learned.

 This application has some [sample data](./data/sampleData.js) of persons in a database.
 Some have matching first or last names.
 Each group is stored as a key with the `fieldName` of "firstName" or "lastName".
 If you choose to search by first name, the keys shall look like: